👤 How to Set Up Single Sign-On (SSO) in Atobi

 5. Open the application, then go to Single Sign-On → SAML.

-• Unique User Identifier: user.mail (or the email claim your org uses)
+• Unique User Identifier: user.mail (or the email claim your organization uses)

 7. Download the Base64 SAML Signing Certificate.